 Basic First Aid for Dogs

-Even the most careful dogs can have accidents.
-Bella, a Beagle who liked to explore, hurt her paw on glass while playing in the yard.
+Even the most careful dogs have accidents.
+Bella, a Beagle who loved to explore, hurt her paw on glass while playing in the yard.
 Her owner was scared, but she knew how to give basic first aid.
-Every pet owner should know how to handle wounds and other emergencies.
-This part talks about how to clean a wound, what to do in an emergency, and when to see a vet right away.
+Every pet owner should know how to handle wounds and recognize emergencies.

 Cleaning a Wound

 Dogs often get small cuts and scrapes.
 Always wash your hands first.
-If you need to, carefully trim the hair around the wound.
-Put on a thin layer of antibiotic cream that is safe for pets.
-If you need to, put a clean bandage over the wound.
-Change the bandage every day or if it gets wet.
-Checking the wound regularly speeds up the healing process.
+Carefully trim hair around the wound if needed.
+Apply a thin layer of pet-safe antibiotic cream.
+Cover with a clean bandage if necessary—change it daily or when it gets wet.
+Regular wound checks speed up healing.

 When to Go to the Vet Right Away